Dpdl-io/DpdlEngine/README.md

 # What is Dpdl?

 Dpdl is a <ins>**rapid development** programming language</ins> and <ins>**constrained device** framework</ins> with built-in database technology.
-Dpdl enables access to Java platform API's and to external native libraries and supports the <ins>embedding and on-the-fly execution</ins> of multiple programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby, Java and Clojure** <ins>directly embedded within Dpdl code</ins>.
+Dpdl enables access to java platform API's and to external native libraries and supports the <ins>embedding and on-the-fly execution</ins> of multiple programming languages like **ANSI C, C++, Python, Julia, JavaScript, Lua, Ruby, Java and Clojure** <ins>directly embedded within Dpdl code</ins>.

 Further programming languages and natural language interpreters can be added as extensions and embedded via a dedicated plug-in interface and configuration.
 For example the ROOT C++ Data Analysis framework from Cern is also available as Dpdl language plug-in.

-Dpdl is self contained, portable and highly customizable via an extensible interface.
+Dpdl is <ins>self contained, portable and highly customizable</ins> via an extensible interface.

 A dedicated AI Dpdl language plug-in (**DAN**) allows to <ins>automatically generate and embed</ins> programming language code or content in Dpdl code via <ins>**generative AI code**</ins>